sokinpui/paper-cv/README.md

 - Uses SSIM to quantify the similarity between units.
 - Reports pairs of units whose SSIM score is below a specified threshold.
 - Command-line interface for ease of use.
+- GPU-accelerated comparison for significant speedup.

 ## Prerequisites

 - Python 3.6+
+- An NVIDIA GPU with CUDA is recommended for GPU acceleration.

 ## Setup